Help Center/ CodeArts Governance/ Getting Started/ Performing Binary Software Composition Analysis (SCA)

 • Enabled: The Professional edition will be used for this scan job.
 After the upgrade, you can check complete scan results, export the report, and upload a file up to 5 GB.
 For frequent scans, yearly/monthly packages are recommended.

-If the job is Failed, refer to What Can I Do If a Binary SCA Job Fails?
+If the job is Failed, refer to What Can I Do If a Binary SCA Task Fails?

-2. Click a job name to check its report.
+1. Click the name of a Completed job to check its report.
 Alternatively, click View Report in the Operation column of the job.
 This page shows the Basic Info, Open-Source Software Vulnerabilities, Open-Source License, Key and Info Leakage, Secure Compiler Options, and Security Configurations.

-3. Click Download Report in the upper right corner and choose to download a PDF or an Excel file accordingly.
-Click Generate SBOM Report to generate a software bill of materials (SBOM) report.
+3. Click Download Report in the upper right corner to download a report, for example, a PDF report.

-The report includes the job and result overview and lists the components, vulnerabilities, keys, information leakage issues, secure compiler option issues, and security configuration issues.
+The report includes the job and result overview and lists the components, vulnerabilities, keys, information leaks, unsafe compiler options, and security configuration issues.